admbrijanelwadhi/terraform-gcp-crayon-recommender-export-big-query/README.md

 # Terraform Module: BigQuery Data Transfer Configuration

 This Terraform module is designed to set up a BigQuery data transfer configuration within a Google Cloud project.
-The module creates the necessary permissions and schedules the data transfer from a specified data source to a BigQuery dataset.
+The module  schedules the data transfer from a specified data source to a BigQuery dataset.

 ## Requirements

-- Terraform 0.13+
 - Google Cloud Platform (GCP) project
 - GCP Service Account with the appropriate permissions for BigQuery Data Transfer and IAM